The students I work with often ask questions like the following:

 Who will be reading them?
 The admissions committee, which is usually made up of professors from the department you’re applying to.

 Why are they reading them?
 To figure out if you’re a “good fit” for their program.
-Do your research interests and preparation match well with the focus, mission, and culture of the program?
+In other words, it helps them figure out whether your research interests and preparation match well with the focus, mission, and culture of their particular program.

 For example, suppose you’re applying to a PhD program in English, and your research interests are in an exciting, edgy, interdisciplinary field (e.g. postcolonial Medieval studies with a focus on gender).
 In that case, you’re probably not a good fit for a somewhat conservative or traditionalist department whose faculty publish mostly on certain narrow, language-focused topics like vowel shifts in Anglo-Saxon.
 But you’ll probably be a good fit for programs whose faculty tend to publish papers in your intended area (or similar areas).